digitalcredentials/signing-service/README.md

 2. From a terminal prompt, run:

 ```
-docker run -dp 3000:4006 digitalcredentials/signing-service
+docker run -dp 4006:4006 digitalcredentials/signing-service:0.1.0
 ```

 You can now issue test credentials as explained in the [Sign a Credential](#sign-a-credential) section.

-IMPORTANT: this quick start version uses an ephemeral signing key that only lasts for as long as the process runs.
-To use this in production you'll have to generate your own signing.
+IMPORTANT: this quick start version uses a test signing key that is not registered by an actual issuer.
+To use this in production you'll have to generate your own signing key, and register it publicly.
 To do so, read on...

 ## Configuration